Little magazine movement: Little magazines of the 1990s and 2000s

 The economic reforms of the nineties in India ushered in an era of liberalization, privatization and globalization in Indian society.
 The boom in the telecommunications sector, cable and satellite television and digital revolution came in tandem with these economic reforms and deeply affected Indian society and culture.
 Mumbai, being the economic capital of India, felt the overwhelming force of these dramatic changes.
 Little magazines resurfaced in this period.
 Abhidhanantar, Shabdavedk, Saushthav and later on Aivaji, Khel, Anaghrat, and Navakshar Darshan burst upon the scene.
 The poets such as Manya Joshi, Mangesh Narayanrao Kale, Hemant Divate, Sanjeev Khandekar, Saleel Wagh and Sachin Ketkar who emerged from these little magazines of the 1990s bear witness to the social and cultural transformation, writing with a sensibility that is different from the generation that emerged from the movement of the 1960.

+Little Magazine in Assam

+In Assam, as in other regions, little magazines have played a pivotal role in nurturing literary talent and amplifying new voices.
+A landmark in this movement was the launch of Bindu in April 1970—the first micro-mini Assamese magazine—edited by the legendary musician, filmmaker, and writer Bhupen Hazarika.
+Following this, progressive publications like Naxa and Asomiya Kabita emerged, edited under pseudonyms by Pabitra Kumar Deka and Nitya Bora, respectively.
+In recent years, the tradition continues with Tora, a micro-mini magazine edited and published by journalist Ujjal Kumar Das.

 Bengali little magazine movement

 Early 20th century

 In Bengali literature, it started with Kallol, a modernist movement magazine, established in 1923.
 The most popular among the group were Kazi Nazrul Islam (1899–1976), Mohitlal Majumder (1888–1952), Achintyakumar Sengupta (1903–1976), Satyendranath Dutta (1882–1922), and Premendra Mitra (1904–1988).
 Then Bengali poetry got into the brightest light of modernism in the 1930s, through the movement of a few other little magazines, such as Buddhadeb Basu's Kabita and Sudhindranath Datta's Parichay.